-I started out as a Data Analyst for another company, where I learned SQL.
+Having returned from travelling, I started working as a Data Analyst for another company, where I learned SQL.
 Once I had the requisite skills and decided I wanted a change I thought about what would be important to me in my next steps.
 I chose Liquidlogic because working in IT within the social care sector was a positive change.
 I also liked the idea of working for a smaller company, I felt that it would give me more opportunity to make an impact and enable progression in a successful and growing company, as well as have more of a sense of community in the workplace.
 I was right.

 I enjoy working for Liquidlogic, the people are great.
 There are lots of positive attitudes and everyone pitches in together.
 There is always someone happy to help when you need it.
 Social Care is incredibly important and I am happy to be working for a company which leads in providing the software for this to work effectively.

 Why do I work here?
-In short it’s the people, we have a lovely and skilled bunch of people here Staff turnover is low and if you work hard you are given the opportunity for progression within the company, I am proof of this.
+In short it’s the people, we have a lovely and skilled bunch of people here.
+Staff turnover is low and if you work hard you are given the opportunity for progression within the company, I am proof of this.